gregorio-project/gregorio/UPGRADE.md

 ### Changes to texmf tree

-To better comply with the TeXLive directory structure, the location of `gregoriotex.sty` and `gregoriosyms.sty` have changed.
+To better comply with the TeX Live directory structure, the location of `gregoriotex.sty` and `gregoriosyms.sty` have changed.

 *Linux and other users installing from source:* `install-gtex.sh` should remove the old versions before installing the new one.